Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

 \subsubsection{Implicit Memory Models}

-We begin with a discussion of some fundamental results (or lack thereof) in the implicit memory models introduced in Section \ref{sec:implicitmemory}.
-Given the relatively sparse literature available on these systems, it is easiest to describe the cases where existence is \textit{known}, leaving the rest as a rather large group of open problems.
+We begin with a discussion of some fundamental results (or lack thereof) in the implicit memory models {found} in Section \ref{sec:implicitmemory}. {Many open problems presented in the aforementioned section provide rather explicit questions currently without resolution.} Given the relatively sparse literature available {for} these systems, it is easiest to describe the cases where existence is \textit{known}, {complementing {previous} open problems}.

 In general, model \eqref{prototype} has a large body of literature concerning the well-posedness of the problem under appropriate regularity assumptions on the function $a(x,t)$.
 If $a(x,t)$ is twice continuously differentiable, for example, a unique solution exists for all time.
-Thus, any model which provides $a(x,t)$ explicitly enjoys well-posedness, essentially following from standard theory of linear partial differential equations, see e.g. \cite[Ch.
-8]{Wu2006Elliptic},\cite{friedman1964partial},\cite[Part II]{evans1998partial}.
-This means that models \eqref{foragingsuccess}, \eqref{scalar-eqn-densite}, \eqref{scalar-eqn-averagedensity} have a unique, global solution, so long as the resource $m(x,t)$ is sufficiently smooth.
+Thus, any model which provides $a(x,t)$ explicitly enjoys well-posedness, essentially following from standard theory of linear partial differential equations, see e.g., \cite[Ch.
+8]{Wu2006Elliptic}, \cite{friedman1964partial}, \cite[Part II]{evans1998partial}.
+This means that models \eqref{foragingsuccess}, \eqref{scalar-eqn-densite}-\eqref{scalar-eqn-averagedensity} have a unique, global solution, so long as the resource $m(x,t)$ is sufficiently smooth.
 On the other hand, model \eqref{scalar-eqn-percapitadensity} is nonlinear and existence is not so obvious.